 This Policy has been compiled in accordance with the Australian Privacy Principles (specifically APP 1.3 and 1.4) and the Australian Government Agencies Privacy Code.
-It describes how Sport Australia protects the personal information it holds and complies with the Privacy Act 1988 (Cth).
+It describes how the Australia Sports Commission (ASC) protects the personal information it holds and complies with the Privacy Act 1988 (Cth).

-The purposes for which Sport Australia collects, holds, uses and discloses personal information
+The purposes for which the ASC collects, holds, uses and discloses personal information

-Sport Australia is Australia’s primary national sports administration and advisory agency, and the cornerstone of a wide-ranging sports system.
-On behalf of the Australian Government, Sport Australia delivers key programs in line with the Australian Government’s sport policy objectives; providing financial support and other assistance to people and sporting organisations to deliver participation and high performance results; and building collaboration and capacity within the Australian sport sector.
+The ASC is Australia’s primary national sports administration and advisory agency, and the cornerstone of a wide-ranging sports system.
+On behalf of the Australian Government, the ASC delivers key programs in line with the Australian Government’s sport policy objectives; providing financial support and other assistance to people and sporting organisations to deliver participation and high performance results; and building collaboration and capacity within the Australian sport sector.

 Its activities and services include:

 - Providing medical, social and material support to athletes

 - Delivering funding programs to sporting organisations and individuals

 - Supporting participation growth and development

 - Growing sport industry capability